A Fundamental Line of Black Hole Activity: Summary

-Two equivalent forms of the DFP, given by eqs.
-(2) and (6), are studied directly using four data sets that include LINERS, AGN, XRB, and powerful classical double radio sources.
-All categories of source have consistent best fit values of $A$ and $B$ (see Figs. 1 and 2 and Table 2), and the DFP has a smaller dispersion than the FP, supporting the longstanding interpretation of the FP as arising from a relationship between the fundamental physical variables that describe black hole systems.
+Two equivalent forms of the FL, given by eqs.
+(2) and (6), are studied directly using four data sets that include LINERS, AGNs that are compact radio sources, GBH, and FRII AGN.
+All categories of source have consistent best fit values of $A$ and $B$ (see Figs. 1 and 2 and Table 2), and the FL has a smaller dispersion than the FP, supporting the longstanding interpretation of the FP as arising from a relationship between the intrinsic physical variables that describe black hole systems.
 This representation allows a study of the range of values of $L_j/L_{Edd}$, $L_{bol}/L_{Edd}$, and $L_j/L_{bol}$, and the relationships between these parameters.
-For the sources studied $L_j/L_{Edd}$ ranges from about $10^{-5.5}$ to about 1; $L_{bol}/L_{Edd}$ ranges from about $10^{-10}$ to about 1; and $L_j/L_{bol}$ ranges from about $10^{-2}$ to about $10^5$.
-These results support the conclusion of previous studies that the sources transition from jet dominated to disk dominated, which is defined to occur at $L_j/L_{bol} \sim 1$, at a value of $L_{bol}/L_{Edd} \sim (10^{-3}$ to $10^{-2})$.
-Interestingly, the relationships between the dimensionless parameters $L_j/L_{bol}$ or $L_j/L_{Edd}$ and $L_{bol}/L_{Edd}$ seem to remain valid over the full range of values of $L_{bol}/L_{Edd}$ studied, including $L_{bol}/L_{Edd} \sim 1$.
+For the sources studied $L_j/L_{Edd}$ ranges from about $10^{-5.5}$ to about 0.3; $L_{bol}/L_{Edd}$ ranges from about $10^{-10}$ to about 1; and $L_j/L_{bol}$ ranges from about $10^{-2}$ to about $10^5$.
+These results indicate that the sources transition from jet dominated to disk dominated, which is defined to occur at $L_j/L_{bol} \sim 1$, at a value of $L_{bol}/L_{Edd} \sim 10^{-2}$, which is consistent with the value obtained by others (e.g., Best \& Heckman 2012; NB16).
+Interestingly, the relationships between the dimensionless parameters $L_j/L_{bol}$ or $L_j/L_{Edd}$ and $L_{bol}/L_{Edd}$ seem to remain valid over the full range of values of $L_{bol}/L_{Edd}$ studied, including $L_{bol}/L_{Edd} \sim 1$, and over the full range of values from $L_j/L_{bol} << 1$ to $L_j/L_{bol} >> 1$.
 The values of $A$ and $B$, particularly $A$, describe the physics of the sources and have implications for models of black hole systems.
 The fact that one dimensionless equation, eq.
 (2) or eq.
 (6), describes all sources, including sources that do not have compact radio emission, over such large ranges of dimensionless parameters, suggests that a common physical mechanism set primarily by $L_{bol}/L_{Edd}$ regulates the beam power relative to the accretion disk power in these systems.
+Note that this includes the possibility that $L_{bol}/L_{Edd}$ may be impacted by $L_j/L_{Edd}$ through feedback mechanisms.